-CDBG and CDBG-CV: DEHCR does not typically award CDBG funds in entitlement communities that receive CDBG funds from HUD directly.
+CDBG: DEHCR does not typically award CDBG funds in entitlement communities that receive CDBG funds from HUD directly.
 CDBG Non-Housing programs typically receive applications from units of local government (UGLGs) across Wisconsin.
 Applications are reviewed and funded with those projects and areas that will have a significant impact or make a substantial contribution to enhancing the overall economic well-being of the state receiving priority.
+UGLG's that currently administer an Economic Development Revolving Loan Fund are required to participate in the CDBG-CLOSE program.
+The CDBG Housing program distributes funds to seven housing regions, and then the regional administrator of each housing region distributes dollars around the region.